18kimn/blog/src/pages/portfolio/9_nongeographic/index.md

 slug: "/portfolio/9_nongeographic"
 title: "Exploring Korean music: a map"
 date: 2021-02-07
+banner: nongeographic-capture.PNG
 ---

+This past winter break, I made a few maps inspired by the [30 day map challenge](https://github.com/tjukanovt/30DayMapChallenge).
+This is one of them, responding to the prompt of "non-geographic map."
+The maps in response to the challenge aren't too polished or meaningful, but they were a fun chance to quickly create things and try to learn some new technical skills.

 The final map I made this month took me two weeks to make and is still not exactly perfect, but it's overall one I'm happy with and that I learned a lot in creating.
 A preview is shown in the image below, and the full interactive map can be found at [korean-music-map.info](https://korean-music-map.info).
 All of the code I used to create this can be found at [github.com/18kimn/spotify_features](https://github.com/18kimn/spotify_features).
 If you're interested in this project and want to talk more, you can email me (nathan [dot] kim [at] yale [dot] edu) or we can talk on Twitter (@nathanckim).